Employer of Record in Switzerland

 Switzerland's employment termination framework strikes a balance between flexibility for employers and protection for employees.
 Both parties can terminate contracts without stating a reason, provided they adhere to statutory notice periods, which range from one to three months based on tenure.
 However, immediate termination without notice is only permitted in cases of serious misconduct.
 Employees are protected against unfair dismissals, such as those based on discrimination or retaliation, and may claim up to six months' salary as compensation if a termination is deemed abusive.

-Severance pay is not generally required by law, but employees over 50 years old with at least 20 years of service may be entitled to a severance allowance, which can be offset by occupational pension benefits.
+Severance pay is not generally required by law, but employees over 50 years old with at least 20 years of service may be entitled to a severance allowance ranging from two to eight months' salary, which can be offset by occupational pension benefits.
+In practice, this provision rarely applies when pension benefits funded by the employer are available.
 Employers must follow due procedures, including providing written notice, settling final payments, and issuing necessary documentation like work certificates and social insurance records.
 In cases of collective dismissals, consultation with employee representatives and notification to labor authorities are mandatory.
 Understanding and adhering to these regulations ensures compliance and a smooth termination process.

-In Switzerland, employment is typically at-will, allowing either employers or employees to terminate the job at any time.
-However, terminations usually require valid reasons.
+In Switzerland, employment follows the principle of "freedom of termination," allowing either employers or employees to terminate the job at any time without giving a reason.
+However, Swiss employment laws protect workers from being let go for "abusive" reasons.
 An employee can be fairly terminated for one of the following grounds:

 During the probationary period, a seven-day notice is required for termination.
-After the probationary period, the minimum notice period is 30 days, which increases based on the length of employment:
+After the probationary period, the minimum notice period is one month during the first year of employment, which increases based on the length of employment:

 Severance pay is not mandatory unless specified in the employment agreement or if the employee is 50 or older and has served continuously for over 20 years with the same employer.